Exclusive - Briton killed after threat to expose Chinese leader's wife - sources

 Efforts to contact Heywood's mother and sister at their homes in London were unsuccessful.
 The door to the mother's home carried a note saying she would not speak to reporters.

-Heywood had spent his last week in Chongqing in Nan'an district, an area politically loyal to Bo, and stayed at two hotels: the Nanshan Lijing Holiday Hotel and the Sheraton hotel.
+Heywood spent his last week in Chongqing in Nan'an district, an area politically loyal to Bo, and stayed at two hotels: the Nanshan Lijing Holiday Hotel and the Sheraton.

 Staff at each hotel said they knew nothing of a British man dying there.
 A guard was barring access to an apparently empty row of villas within the grounds of the Nanshan Lijing Holiday Hotel on Sunday and Monday, saying a meeting was going on.